CodetrixStudio/CapacitorGoogleAuth/README.md

 <a href="https://www.npmjs.com/package/@codetrix-studio/capacitor-google-auth"><img alt="npm" src="https://img.shields.io/npm/v/@codetrix-studio/capacitor-google-auth"></a> <a href="https://www.npmjs.com/package/@codetrix-studio/capacitor-google-auth"><img alt="npm" src="https://img.shields.io/npm/dt/@codetrix-studio/capacitor-google-auth"></a> <a href="https://www.npmjs.com/package/@codetrix-studio/capacitor-google-auth"><img alt="npm" src="https://img.shields.io/npm/dw/@codetrix-studio/capacitor-google-auth"></a> <a href="https://libraries.io/npm/@codetrix-studio%2Fcapacitor-google-auth"><img alt="Dependents (via libraries.io)" src="https://img.shields.io/librariesio/dependents/npm/@codetrix-studio/capacitor-google-auth"></a> <a href="https://packagephobia.com/result?p=@codetrix-studio/capacitor-google-auth"><img alt="install size" src="https://packagephobia.com/badge?p=@codetrix-studio/capacitor-google-auth"></a>
 </p>

+## Breaking change in V6

+In the v6 version, `clientId` in the initialize method is used in priority over other places you could set up.
+If before you were using this only on the web, unset it on mobile.
+Or set it conditionally to replicate old behavior.

 ## Contributions

 PRs are welcome and much appreciated that keeps this plugin up to date with Capacitor and official Google Auth platform library feature parity.